samsquire/multiplexing/README.md

 # time dimension scan scheduling

-Have a shared buffer of events that all threads use.
+Have a shared thread safe ringbuffer of events that all threads use.

 Or a buffer of pointers for events that are dependent on other threads.